ampach/Sitecore.PackageCreator/README.md

 $respons = Invoke-RestMethod -Method POST  -ContentType 'application/json' -Uri $url -body $manifestJson -OutFile $output

 ```

+The API utilizes the API Key mechanism provided by [Sitecore Services Client (SSC)](https://doc.sitecore.com/en/developers/101/sitecore-experience-manager/api-keys-for-the-odata-item-service.html).
+You'll need to create an API Key and put its Item ID for the requests.

 The result of execution is a Sitecore .zip package uploaded into the `.\downloads` folder.